-During this period, the Russian revolutionary movement were split between different factions.
-Notably the Bolsheviks, led by Lenin, and the Mensheviks.
+During this period, the Russian revolutionary movement was split between different factions.
+Notably, the Bolsheviks, led by Lenin, and the Mensheviks.
 Bolsheviks were more uncompromising – arguing for a small, highly disciplined revolutionary party, which would seek a ‘pure’ Communist revolution.
 The Mensheviks were more liberal, supporting efforts to work with Russian liberals and promoted a wider more democratic party.

 Trotsky initially sided with the Mensheviks, much to the disgust of Lenin who called him a ‘Judas’.
 However, Trotsky had some sympathies for the Bolshevik aims and spent many of the pre-war years trying to find common ground within the two different factions.
 He called himself a ‘non-aligned social democrat’.

 During the 1905 Russian Revolution, Trotsky returned to Russia where he became a leader of the Mensheviks.
 Trotsky soon rose to prominence and was elected a representative of the Soviet Council of workers in Saint Petersburg.
 Trotsky gave powerful speeches to the workers of Saint Petersburg and helped to increase the circulation of the Russian Gazette, a sympathetic paper.